studla/RYUTO/README.md

 # Mapping

-For best results in combination with Ryuto, especially for multi-sample assembly, we recommend Mapping reads with [STAR](https://github.com/alexdobin/STAR).
+For best results in combination with Ryuto, especially for multi-sample assembly, we strongly recommend mapping reads with [STAR](https://github.com/alexdobin/STAR) with option `--outSAMstrandField intronMotif`.

 # Output